juliogomez/docker_cheatsheet/README.md

     docker network ls

-'bridge' maps to docker0 (shown when you run ifconfig in the host)
+'bridge' is the default one and maps to docker0 (shown when you run ifconfig in the host)

 'host' maps container to host (not recommended)